art4ul/jcoon/README.md

     }
     ```

-For more information download [example project](https://github.com/art4ul/jcoon-example)
+For more information see the [sample project](https://github.com/art4ul/jcoon-example)